egonw/commons-dws-public/vault/courses.database_mongo.md

 ## mongodb
 MongoDB is a source-available, cross-platform, document-oriented database program.
 Classified as a NoSQL database product, MongoDB utilizes JSON-like documents with optional schemas.
 The initial release was in February 2009.
 [Source Wikipedia](https://en.wikipedia.org/wiki/MongoDB)

+Instead of using querys (like in SQL), they are using CRUD operations.

 This database is used by the [minesdatabase](https://github.com/tyo-nu/MINE-Database).